Darlaa's Story

 attend school daily despite the common cold that may occur.
 A major condition such as

-my classes by my teachers because they claimed that I would never pass them.
-Stress is
+classes by my teachers because they claimed that I would never pass them.
+Stress is evident

-evident when such events take place.
-Students are forced to miss days due to major pain,
+when such events take place.
+Students are forced to miss days due to major pain, doctor’s

-doctor’s visits to get an accurate diagnosis, or possibly to undergo specific regimens of
+visits to get an accurate diagnosis, or possibly to undergo specific regimens of treatment and

-treatment and procedures.
-Of course makeup work becomes an all too common occurrence
+procedures.
+Of course makeup work becomes an all too common occurrence for these pain

-for these pain syndrome sufferers.
-Those staff members that truly do try to understand are a
+syndrome sufferers.
+Those staff members that truly do try to understand are a few in a

-few in a million.
-Stress builds from unfinished work, missed days, and school systems trying
+million.
+Stress builds from unfinished work, missed days, and school systems trying to get

-to get one in trouble for missing school.
-Life becomes far too difficult just to get by, and this
+one in trouble for missing school.
+Life becomes far too difficult just to get by, and this isn’t

 The loved ones of these victims don’t quite understand either.
 Sometimes they may think the